KEVINRTIPPLE at VERIZON dot NET

 Your membership only lapses if you unsubscribe or are banned.

-If you wish to subscribe or unsubscribe without logging into the Yahoo!
-Groups site, send a blank email to:
+If you wish to subscribe or unsubscribe without logging into the Groups.io site, email:

 Scope of Discussion